Nicolas-Paiva/my-swe-diary/README.md

 #### Sep 24th, 2023:

 Sadly I could not really study for the last 10 days or so.
 I need to work a little bit more, but in October things will get back to normal.
 Hopefully I will understand more about programming as well as linear algebra and computer systems

+#### Sep 25th, 2023:

+Getting back to my studies...
+Felt super sleepy today and could not study as much as I wanted, but ended up learning some linear algebra (determinants and their properties) and I am also starting to learn about file handling in C.